OpenBioLink/OpenBioLink/README.md

 # OpenBioLink

 OpenBioLink is a resource and evaluation framework for evaluating link prediction models on heterogeneous biomedical graph data.
-It contains benchmark datasets as well as tools for creating custom benchmarks and training and evaluating models.
+It contains benchmark datasets as well as tools for creating custom benchmarks and evaluating models.

 <p align="center">
   <img width="400" src="https://github.com/OpenBioLink/OpenBioLink/raw/master/wiki-resources/obl_overview.PNG">